deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

 :::

-Before configuring, you can first understand the [Vector workflow](https://vector.dev/docs/about/under-the-hood/architecture/pipeline-model/), where data flows through the following modules in sequence, from the source to the destination:
+Before configuration, you can first learn about the [Vector workflow](https://vector.dev/docs/about/under-the-hood/architecture/pipeline-model/).
+Data flows in the following module order, from the source to the destination:

 ```mermaid
 flowchart LR